Xitog/hamill/README.md

 ## Variables

-* You can define the value of the variables by staring a line with ``!var`` then the variable then = and the value
+* You can define the value of the variables by staring a line with ``!var`` then the variable identifier then = and the value
 * A variable value can change through the process of emitting HTML
    * ``EXPORT_COMMENT=true/false`` specify if entire comment lines must be emitted in HTML
    * ``PARAGRAPH_DEFINITION=true/false`` specify if definitions of a definition list must be put in paragraph (p)